alenic/microBLAS/doc/folders.md

 The microBLAS library can have different implementations, for example:
   * **PC**: a general version for Personal Computer, with loop unrolled code
   * **Arduino**: a version for Arduino
-  * **Other**: other implementations that preserve the folder structures of the project.
+  * **Other**: other implementations that preserve the directory structure of the project.